Guided Tour Topics

 - Name, mailing address, email address, and phone number of contact person

 - Special needs, including English as a Second Language (ESL)

 Please arrange for one adult chaperone to accompany every fifteen students.
 Chaperones must remain with their groups at all times and are responsible for student supervision in the museum.
-Be sure all chaperones are familiar with the Guided Student Tours Brochure.

 A confirmation letter will be mailed to you after you book your tour.